 A dollar value was established for each commodity to allow the calculation of gross in-place values (GIPV) for each tract.
 In the Level 1 MRA, the dollar value used for each commodity was the average market value of that commodity for the ten-year period from 1981 to 1990.
-The dollar values used for the Level 2 MRA described in this report are based on either December, 2002 commodity prices or averages for the last ten years as of the end of 2002.
+The dollar values used for the Level 2 MRA described in this report are based on either December, 2002 commodity prices or averages for the last ten years.